akshaykalucha/File-Sharig-Python/READEME.md

 The structure of directory is maintained through the transfer, you don't need to worry about rearranging all your files and documents alltogether again.

+# Usage
+---
+The client and server machine will require to have the refrence copy of this code installed

 ---